 - Soil Type: Adaptable to most soil types

-- When it's in Trouble: On soil that does not freely drain; when leaf surfaces are coated with a white powdery substance; when a spring frost burns tender seedlings
+- Signs of a Problem: On soil that does not freely drain; when leaf surfaces are coated with a white powdery substance; when a spring frost burns tender seedlings

-- When it's Thriving: Planted in a full-sun location on moist, well-draining soil when leaves are unmarred by pests or disease and plants are producing plentiful flowers
+- Signs of a Healthy Plant: Planted in a full-sun location on moist, well-draining soil when leaves are unmarred by pests or disease and plants are producing plentiful flowers

 Sow black-eyed Susan seeds directly in the garden after the last spring frost, even though the nighttime air still feels chilly.
 Optimal germination occurs when the soil temperature is at least 70 degrees Fahrenheit, and seedlings typically make their appearance in seven to 30 days after sowing.
 This wide germination window is largely dependent on weather and fluctuations in temperature during spring.
 Lightly cover seeds with a scant 1/16 inch of soil and keep the seeded area moist to promote germination.